 Jim Scroggins - Former Director of the Oklahoma Lottery, US

-Guy Simonis - Former President, British Columbia, CANADA
+Guy Simonis - Former President, British Columbia; Former President, NASPL;

-Dr. Edward Stanek - Former President & CEO, Iowa Lottery Authority, US
+Dr. Edward Stanek - Former President & CEO, Iowa Lottery Authority, Former

 Charles Frost Strutt - Executive Director, MUSL, US